Definition of

 Neural stem cells

 They are multipotent and are found in the brain and central nervous system.
-They can differentiate into neurons, oligodendrocytes and astrocytes , which are the main cell types of the nervous system.
+They can differentiate into neurons, oligodendrocytes, and astrocytes , which are the main cell types of the nervous system.
 They are being investigated to treat neurodegenerative diseases, such as Parkinson's and Alzheimer's.

 Umbilical cord stem cells

-Scientist looking through microscope
+Scientist looking through the microscope

 Stem cells are used in tissue repair and various medical treatments.